Alain Guillot

 Life, Leadership, and Money Matters

 The formula is simple.
-There is no magic around it.
+There’s no magic involved.

 Spend less than you earn and invest the rest.

 Sylvia Bloom became a millionaire on a secretary’s salary.
-Many times we attribute wealth to a well-paying career: computer science, medicine, law, etc. We attribute wealth to being a genius in the stock market.
-We try to find the secret sauce of wealth.
-We try to find the reason why others can have what we can not.
+Often, we attribute wealth to high-paying careers in fields like computer science, medicine, or law, or to a knack for the stock market.
+We search for the “secret sauce” of wealth, questioning why others have what we don’t.

-The truth is that we live in North America, and people don’t have to have high paying careers to become millionaires.
-Everyone can do it, as long as you follow the formula: Spend less than you earn and invest the rest.
-We can become millionaires even on a secretary’s salary.
+The truth is, in North America, you don’t need a high-paying career to become a millionaire.
+Everyone can do it by following this formula: Spend less than you earn and invest the rest.
+Sylvia Bloom demonstrated that even on a secretary’s salary, one can build substantial wealth.

-This article is not about me, this article is about Sylvia Bloom, the secretary who had a $9 million fortune when she died.
-But I just want to mention very fast, that I have been living in North America for 20 years, I made my money as a dance teacher (not a lot of money) and within 20 years, I paid for my education, and I live as a retired person, I work when I want to if I want to.
-At the same time, I see people with huge salaries, my age (50 years old) still paying for their student debt.
+This article isn’t about me; it’s about Sylvia Bloom, a secretary who amassed a $9 million fortune.
+But I’ll mention briefly that I’ve lived in North America for 20 years, made my income as a dance teacher (not a high-paying job), and today I live a semi-retired life, working when I choose to.
+Meanwhile, I see people my age (50) with large salaries still burdened by student debt.

 Who was Sylvia Bloom

 Sylvia was the daughter of Eastern European immigrants.
-She grew up in Brooklyn, attended public school, and then studied at night while working during the day.
+She grew up in Brooklyn, attended public schools, and studied at night while working during the day.

-She was married to a firefighter.
-So neither she nor her husband had high paying careers.
-In addition, all the investments were under her name, which leads us to believe that she didn’t have much help from her husband to accumulate this fortune.
+She was married to a firefighter, meaning neither she nor her husband had a high-income career.
+Interestingly, all her investments were in her name, suggesting that she managed her finances independently.

 But we cannot separate the little stuff from the big stuff, we accomplish a lot by accomplishing little.

-She invested her money in the stock market.
-She didn’t have any investment education.
-Instead, she piggybacked on the knowledge of her bosses.
-When her bosses would purchase shares for their own portfolio, Sylvia also purchased some shares for herself.
+Sylvia invested in the stock market.
+She didn’t have formal investment education; instead, she piggybacked on the knowledge of her bosses.
+When they bought shares, she bought some for herself.

 The Lesson